david-palma/MIPS-32bit/MIPS32_encoder/README.md

-# MIPS-32bit instruction encoder
+# MIPS instruction encoder

-This repository is meant to provide a C implementation of a 32-bit assembly instruction encoder for MIPS processors.
+This is a C implementation of a 32-bit assembly instruction encoder for MIPS processors.
 The program is indeed able to encode in machine code a set of assembly instructions reading the input data from the "input.txt" file and printing the result into the "output.txt" file.

 ## MIPS instructions

 The MIPS instruction subset is described in the following table:

 | Instruction | Syntax             | Operation                      | Description                      |